-- Set and List.
+- Set.
 We meet the basic mathematical concepts of set, element, set operations, cardinality, Cartesian products, and powersets.
-We begin the basics of the SML programming languages including functions and datatypes.
-We learn to use SML's main composite type, the list. - Proposition.
+These mathematical concepts are modeled in the basics of the Python programming language with expressions, variables, types, and sets. - Sequence.
+We consider the various mathematical and programming applications of sequences, including lists, arrays, vectors, intervals, and strings.
+We see our first uses of recursion in defining recurrence relations and recursive functions. - Proposition.
 We explore the system of boolean logic (the "first-order predicate calculus").
-This heading is characterized by three "games" to exercise your understanding of symbolic logic:1. verifying logical equivalences;2. verifying argument forms;3. verifying argument forms with quantification.
-We also write SML programs that use boolean operators and consider how the quantification of a program specification affects the algorithm to solve it. - Proof.
+This heading is characterized by three "games" to exercise your understanding of symbolic logic: 1. verifying logical equivalences; 2. verifying argument forms; 3. verifying argument forms with quantification.
+We also write Python programs that use boolean operators and consider how the quantification of a program specification affects the algorithm to solve it. - Proof.
 This is the turning point of the semester, perhaps the most important heading.
 We learn to write careful mathematical proofs of set-theoretical propositions.
-This includes one of the most challenging sections, proofs about powersets.
-We also consider the connections between proofs and algorithms. - Relation.
+This includes one of the most challenging sections, proofs about powersets. - Relation.
 We build on our understanding of sets to consider the definition of mathematical relations and their properties, propositions about them, and programs that manipulate them.
-Relations are useful concepts in themselves, but this heading also gives us opportunity to practice further the proving and programming techniques from earlier in the course. - Self reference.
-Earlier parts of our study will have introduced recursive definitions, but here we take the idea head-on.
-Specific topics are recursive types in SML programming and proofs using structural and mathematical induction. - Function.
+Relations are useful concepts in themselves, but this heading also gives us opportunity to practice further the proving and programming techniques from earlier in the course. - Function.
 We study functions as mathematical objects built on set theory, as we will have done for relations.
 The proofs in this section are an apex of the mathematical topic stream.
-We also learn idioms in SML programming based on the theory of functions. - Other.
-At the end of the semester, we will briefly cover a few extra (but important) programming topics.
+We also learn idioms in functional programming based on the theory of functions. - Self reference.
+Earlier parts of our study will have introduced recursive definitions, but here we take the idea head-on.
+Specific topics are recursive types and proofs using structural and mathematical induction.